Lakonia » Neapoli's surrounding area - Vatika

 Neapoli area - Vatika

-Holidays in Neapolis are comfortable and relaxed.
+Holidays in Neapoli are comfortable and relaxed.
 However, there are many interesting sites to see throughout the southern part of the Epidavros Limira peninsula.

 Northwest of Neapolis and up to the northern tip of the bay, lie Viglafia and Pounta, the passage to Elafonisos.
 To the north-east, worth visiting are Mesohori and Faraklo, Ano Kastania with its famous cave, and Kato kastania and Cape Kamili with a view to the Myrtoon Sea.
 To the south-east lie Lahi, Velanidia and Cape Maleas, and to the south Agios Nikolaos, Profitis llias and Cape Zovolo.

 If we take the southern route, we first meet irst the village of Lahi.
 Just before, to the left, is Kallenia, set in a beautiful, natural environment: plane trees and a fresh-water spring surround the church of Panagia.
 Then, back on the main road, we meet Lahi with its whitewashea houses, narrow streets and many churches.
 The sea is not far off either, with lovely beaches at Annmitsa and Paleokastro -Paleokastro can be reached from both Neapolis and here.